nsnam/ns-3-dev-git/doc/manual/source/windows.rst

 The provider for the ns-3 Vagrant box is `VirtualBox`_.

-The virtual machine can be downloaded via the following Vagrant command
+The reference Windows virtual machine can be downloaded via the following Vagrant command

 .. sourcecode:: console